-Motioned: A. Nickerson Seconded: Y. Darden Beauford
+Motioned: S. Dover Seconded: S. Russell

-Motion Acceptance/Declination: The motion was approved to accept the WorkSource Fulton Policy & Procedure Manual by a unanimous vote of the board members.
+Motion Acceptance/Declination: The motion was approved to adopt the Aligned ITA Agreement as presented by a unanimous vote.
 All in favor.
 No oppositions.
 No abstentions.
-The motion carried accepting the Policy & Procedures Manual.
+The motion carried accepting the adoption of the Aligned ITA Agreement as presented.